technomancy/bussard/manual.md

 ## Display

 The first thing you'll see when you launch your ship is its heads-up-display.
-A targeting indicator will point from your ship in the direction of your current target.
+A targeting indicator will point from your ship in the direction of your current target (changed by pressing tab).
 If you are within range of a target you can act upon, the indicator will change color depending on the type of the target.
 The upper left shows basic velocity, local coordinates, fuel and battery readout, credits, and a clock, while the upper right shows target details if a target is selected.
 A light blue striped path plots a trajectory estimate of where you're headed, while a darker blue striped path plots one for your target, if applicable.

 ## Helm control